Entertainment

 How Do I Get To RAC Arena?

-Public transport is your friend when heading to shows at RAC Arena, especially if there’s a Transperth logo on your ticket (because this means PT is free 3 hours before or after your event!).
+Public transport is your friend when heading to events at RAC Arena, especially if there’s a Transperth logo on your ticket (because this means PT is free 3 hours before or after your event!).

 If you’re catching the train, you’ll need to disembark at Perth Underground Station.
 You can then take an easy 10-minute walk down Wellington Street to reach RAC Arena, which is pretty impossible to miss.